TheDementors/imperio/README.md

 # imperio
-imperio: A N Dimentional array for JS
+imperio: A N Dimensional array for JS